Gerry Rafferty: City to City and Night Owl

 In his interview with Colin Irwin, Rafferty disputed this and said that Ravenscroft had been his second choice to play the saxophone solo, after Pete Zorn, who was unavailable: "The only confusion at the time that I didn't enjoy too much was the fact that a lot of people believed that the line was written by Raphael Ravenscroft, the sax player, but it was my line.
 I sang it to him."
 When a remastered version of City to City was released in 2011, it included the original, electric guitar 'demo' version of the song as a bonus track, confirming Rafferty's authorship of the riff (which appears in the demo note-for-note, as an electric guitar solo).
 In the liner notes to the album, Rafferty's long-time friend and collaborator Rab Noakes commented:

 Let's hope [the Baker Street demo] will, at last, silence all who keep on asserting that the saxophone player came up with the melody line.
 He didn't.
 He just blew what he was told by the person who did write it, Gerry Rafferty.

 Michael Gray, Rafferty's former manager, agreed:

 The audible proof is there from the demos that Rafferty himself created the riff and placed it within the song's structure exactly where it ended up.

-"Baker Street" remains a mainstay of soft-rock radio airplay and, in October 2010, it was recognised by the BMI for surpassing 5 million plays worldwide.
+"Baker Street" remains a mainstay of soft-rock radio airplay, and in October 2010 was recognised by the BMI for surpassing 5 million plays worldwide.
 "Stuck in the Middle With You" has received over 4 million plays worldwide, and "Right Down The Line" has had over 3 million plays.
 In a 2003 interview with The Sun (Scotland), Rafferty commented on how profitable his biggest song had been: "Baker Street still makes me about £80,000 a year.
 It's been a huge earner for me.
 I must admit, I could live off that song alone."
 Rafferty loathed the 1992 dance music cover version of "Baker Street" by Undercover, describing it as "dreadful, totally banal–it's a sad sign of the times".
 However it earned him another £1.5 million, selling around three million copies in Europe and America.
 He never let "Baker Street" be used for advertising, despite lucrative offers.